manuelmusngi/digital-currency-modeling-and-inference/README.md

 ## Data

 The dataset contained information on historic trades for several cryptoassets, such as Bitcoin and Ethereum.
-The challenge was to predict their future returns.

-### Dataset Schema

 __train.csv__ - The training set